 The Gateway Station Area Planning Task Force

-meets regularly, typically every two weeks, to work towards creating plans to forward to the Planning Commission in approximately October 2014.
+meets regularly to work towards creating plans to forward to the Planning Commission in 2015.